 I’ve had many friends share with me their experiences of trying to adopt.
-They ask because, as a birth mother, I’ve seen the another side of adoption.
+They ask mine because, as a birth mother, I’ve seen the another side of adoption.
 They ask because their audience is girls who are in similar situations that I was.
 I know many birth moms and recently asked a few what they thought were “red flags” when they were searching for their child’s adoptive parents.
 All of the answers seemed to revolve a certain theme: authenticity.

 Red Flag #1 – Promising too much

 The couples that promise the world.
 A visit whenever the birth family wants, pictures every day, an update at the snap of a finger, and so on.
 It’s not realistic, and the couples that promise the moon are usually the couples who break their promises once the papers are signed.

 The general rule of thumb for adoptive parents is to promise low and perform high.
 If you’re comfortable sending a picture text whenever the birth family is having a hard day (which will be frequent during the first year), then promise to send them weekly.
 If you can send one email a week with an update and pictures, then promise every other week.
 It is better to allow more openness than planned than to close it later on.